 - Achieve an ACT Math score of 25 or higher.

 - Achieve a B average in one of the following classes:

-- PreCalculus
+- o PreCalculus

-- Calculus
+- o Calculus

-- CCP Math
+- o CCP Math

 - Complete a three (3) year sequence of honors level courses with a B average.